fourstar04/ianal/README.md

 # This is a fork of IANAL

+To run
+npm install (repository address) -g ianal

-If you run ianal in the root of a node project, it will print a table with the license information of your projects node and bower dependencies to `./licenses.md`.
+If you run ianal in the root of a node project, it will print a table with the license information of your projects node and bower dependencies to `./licenses.md` and it will log `It's saved!` to console.

 Bugs:
 - Requires that there are node and bower packages present to run